 Diplomat is the nation’s largest independent provider of specialty pharmacy services, helping patients and providers in all 50 states.
 The company offers medication management programs for people with complex chronic diseases and delivers unique solutions for manufacturers, hospitals, payors, providers and more.

-The Goodwin team was led by partners Adam Small and John LeClaire and associate Brandon Middleton-Pratt, and included partners Sarah Bock, Joel Lehrer, Mark Kirshenbaum, Andrea Murino and Will Pearce; counsel Todd Hahn and Kirby Lewis; and associates Caroline Galiatsos, Timothy Holahan, Megan Juel and Kyle Pine.
+The Goodwin team was led by partners Adam Small and John LeClaire and included partners Sarah Bock, Joel Lehrer, Mark Kirshenbaum, Andrea Murino and Will Pearce; counsel Todd Hahn and Kirby Lewis; and associates Caroline Galiatsos, Timothy Holahan, Megan Juel and Kyle Pine.

 For additional details on the acquisition, please read the press release.